Dysprosium Price Trend and Forecast

 While prices have remained relatively stable, ongoing geopolitical factors and advancements in alternative materials have continued to shape the outlook for future market movements.
 Notably, dysprosium price trend in the U.S. have risen by 3.41% in September 2025, driven by heightened demand for this critical rare earth element used in advanced technologies such as EVs and renewable energy systems.
 Moreover, supply chain constraints and geopolitical developments have likely constrained availability, exerting upward pressure on prices.

-Dysprosium Export prices FOB Shanghai, China, Grade- Purity:99%.
+China: Dysprosium Export prices FOB Shanghai, China, Grade- Purity:99%.

-According to Price-Watch, in Q3 2025, dysprosium price trend in China have slipped by about 3.9% from the previous quarter, reflecting weaker momentum from key downstream sectors such as permanent magnets and electric vehicles.
+According to Price-Watch™ in Q3 2025, dysprosium price trend in China have slipped by about 3.9% from the previous quarter, reflecting weaker momentum from key downstream sectors such as permanent magnets and electric vehicles.
 Ongoing export restrictions have kept sentiment cautious, curbing overseas orders and tempering domestic demand.

 Dysprosium oxide prices have eased by roughly 2–4% over the quarter, marking a clear shift from the earlier firmness seen this year.
 Even so, the correction has been limited.
 Tight supply management, strategic stockpiling, and cost-linked price floors have helped prevent a steeper fall.